 In fact, if you could travel to it in space, you’d find that Capella is actually two golden stars, both with roughly the same surface temperature as our local star, the sun . . . but both larger and brighter than our sun.

 So here is a golden point of light that flashes red and green when it’s low in the sky.
 Why does it do that?

 The reality is that every star in the sky undergoes the same process as Capella, to produce its colorful twinkling.
 That is, every star’s light must shine through Earth’s atmosphere before reaching our eyes.
-The key is that, when you look at an object low in the sky, you are looking through more atmosphere than when the same object is overhead.
+But not every star flashes as noticeably as Capella.
+The flashes are happening because Capella is low in the sky in the evening at this time of year.
+And, when you look at an object low in the sky, you’re looking through more atmosphere than when the same object is overhead.